 Racing at World Masters Games in New Zealand in April for swimming was a lot of fun and I won two silvers and a bronze and also got a bronze at the World Lifesaving Champs in the Netherlands.

-– Do you have anything to say to people who want to travel to World?
+Do you have anything to say to people who want to travel to the World?

-Don’t be scared of travelling alone either it is such a rewarding experience that teaches you so much.
+Don’t be scared of traveling alone either it is such a rewarding experience that teaches you so much.
 No classroom or university can teach you that.

 Just do your research and be safe!

-She has a lot of photo for upload here!
+Marina Macartney has a lot of photos to upload here!
 Please check her Facebook and Instagram pages for more photos!